Arbol-Project/Arbol-dApp/README.md

 A Docker Compose project to launch an Arbol-Chainlink node on a new AWS EC2 (Amazon Linux 2) instance.
 The project deploys containers for a Chainlink node for fulfilling smart contract oracle requests, an IPFS daemon for retrieving Arbol weather data and listening to IPFS-HTTP requests, and a Chainlink external adapter run as a Guicorn server for serving requests and computing payout evaluations on retrieved data.

-Follow the steps below with the proper credentials to launch a new node (doing so removes the smart_contract directory to save space since it is unlikely to be needed):
+To launch a new node with new or imported credentials and contract data:

 ```
 sudo yum install -y git